-Building your reference collection can be done in several ways and you will probably use them all at some point.
+Building your reference collection can be done in several ways, all of which you will probably use at some point:

-As your collection of references mounts up you will need to organise them, which can be done in a number of ways.
-It is always useful to be able to sort the library according to:
+As your collection of references mounts up, you will need to organize them; this can be done in a number of ways.
+It is always useful to be able to sort the library according to

 A particularly useful feature in many reference managers is the possibility of creating your own keywords.
-When downloading references you can choose to include the topical keywords provided.
-However, you may need to index your references differently than in the source, and creating your own keywords will let you do that.
-By adapting keywords based on your own retrieval needs you ensure efficient access to the relevant literature in your library.
+When downloading references you can choose to include the keywords provided.
+However, you may need to index your references differently from the source, and creating your own keywords will let you do that.
+By adapting keywords based on your own retrieval needs, you ensure efficient access to the relevant literature in your library.

 Keeping notes is useful when working with literature.
-Many reference managers allow you to store such notes in conjunction with the reference.
-Some reference managers also allow notetaking in and highlighting full-text documents.
+Many reference managers allow you to store your notes in conjunction with the reference.
+Some reference managers also allow notetaking and highlighting in full-text documents.